-VirtualLink is the new USB-C single cable standard for future VR headsets, GPUs, and laptops.
+VirtualLink is the new USB-C single cable standard for future VR headsets and the GPUs/laptops they connect to.

 It’s intended to simplify the setup process of VR and ensure compatibility with USB and power requirements of future headsets.
-It also allows gaming laptops to easily support VR- and perhaps even smartphones and tablets one day.
+It also allows gaming laptops to guarantee VR support- and perhaps even smartphones and tablets one day.

 But why does it matter?